mquan/cortex/README.md

 Cortex is a Javascript library for centrally managing data with React.

 **Key features:**
-- supports deeply nested data with a simple API
+- supports deeply nested data
-- performs old and new data comparison out of the box so you don't have to implement shouldComponentUpdate
+- exposes changes for every data node
 - performs efficient batch updates and rewrapping
 - has built-in methods for working with arrays and hashes
 - written in ES6